Deer stalking: Purpose

 There are no natural predators of deer in Britain.
 Therefore, to maintain a stable population of deer, a cull of some of them is performed each year.
 Yearly, the deer population is counted to determine the age and sex profile of those to be culled.
 Barren, genetically odd or very old animals are then killed during the correct deer season.
 This selection results in a pyramid profile, with a few healthy older animals of each sex at the top and increasing numbers of each sex down to the yearlings at the bottom.

 The males with outstanding antlers are sometimes referred to as trophy animals, and as part of the cull they can be shot as part of a purchased sporting package to bring income to help with the management of the deer population as a whole.
 If population reduction is required, more females will be culled.
 If a population increase is required, only a select few will be culled.

 There are many scenarios that prevent a shot from being taken, such as no safe backstop, no clear shot, the deer does not stop, there are other deer behind the chosen deer, the deer which is visible is out of season, it is not an appropriate animal to cull, or it is a trophy animal which could bring in much-needed funds.
 As such, not every stalk results in a killed deer.

+Method

+Most animals are very sensitive to the presence of predators and will escape when perceiving threats within the flight zone.
+In many cases, the animal's sense of smell is highly developed and can detect anything with an unusual scent, therefore the stalker therefore needs to approach from downwind.
+Similarly, cryptic care needs to be taken to avoid being seen and heard.

+The deerstalker is a type of hat notable for its slight rain-brim to the front and back, with a camouflage checked twill pattern and fold-down earpieces for selective warmth or to raise when listening for deer.